Mianaviatte/Mianaviatte/README.md

 ❤️ Love skyporn photo, hugs, and professionalism
 🙏 INFJ-T

-By 2022 I'm a Ukrainian female backend / fullstack engineer, drilling into software architecture and coding almost every day.
+By 2022 I'm a Ukrainian female backend / fullstack engineer, drilling into software architecture and coding almost every week.
-Wish to become experienced and valuable Pythoness-in-tech with Ruby lips.
+Wish to become experienced and valuable asset.

 ## 🛠 My fit as a software developer: